egladman/docker-openvpn-ivpn-client/README.md

 # docker-openvpn-ivpn-client
 OpenVPN client docker image for [ivpn.net](https://www.ivpn.net/).

+Features:
+- Does not require `--privileged`
+- Does not run as root

 While this was built with [ivpn.net](https://www.ivpn.net/) in mind, this image can easily be used for any other vpn provider by mounting a volume to `/config/client` that contains `.ovpn` files.